issp-center-dev/Komega/doc/software/en/shiftk_flow_en.rst

       outrestart = .TRUE.
     /

-where ``InHam`` is the file-name for the Hamiltonian in te MatrixMarket format, ``InVec`` is the file-name of the right hand side vector, ``NOmega`` is the number of frequencies where the dynamical Green's function is computed.
+where ``InHam`` is the file-name for the Hamiltonian in the MatrixMarket format, ``InVec`` is the file-name of the right hand side vector, ``NOmega`` is the number of frequencies where the dynamical Green's function is computed.